Boomi vs Tray.io vs Merge vs Truto: 2026 Integration Architecture Guide

 FAQ

-How much does Merge.dev cost at scale?
+- How much does Merge.dev cost at 200 connected accounts?